apache/cloudstack-documentation/source/adminguide/ui.rst

     }

 where,
+- apiBase: changes the suffix for the API endpoint.
+- docBase: changes the base URL for the documentation.
+- appTitle: changes the title of the portal.
+- footer: changes the footer text.
 - logo: changes the logo top-left side image.
 - banner: changes the login banner image.
 - error.404: changes the image of error Page not found.